saona-raimundo/preexplorer/README.md

 # To do

-- Take out the reference from methods that use <S: Display> (&S)
-  - Investigate <S: AsRef<dyn Display>>
 - More customization
-  - Plot
-    - set_style()
-      - lines, points, linespoints, impulses, dots, steps, fsteps, histeps,
   - Audio
     - audify()
     - sonify()
 - Add to options
+  - dashtype
-  - dashtype for each plot
+    - for each plot
-  - dashtype configuration for each comparisons
+    - for comparisons
-    - on / off automatic change
+      - Default variant to use in comparisons
       - respect inner options
 - ndimensional variants
 - Write proper presentation of the crate:
   - Purpose